 A viral TikTok Shop video can bring 10,000 orders in a week—and 9,500 customers who never buy again.
+With TikTok Shop's U.S. sales projected to surpass $20 billion in 2026, the platform is flooded with one-time buyers chasing trending products.
 The sellers who scale profitably aren't chasing the next viral moment.
 They're tracking which customers actually come back.

 Customer Lifetime Value (CLV) measures the total profit a single customer generates across their entire relationship with your shop, not just their first purchase.
 This guide covers how to calculate CLV for TikTok Shop, identify your highest-value customers, and implement strategies that turn one-time buyers into repeat purchasers.